Chusmalatha/React/README.md

 ->callback fucntion is mandatory
-->if no dependency array=> UseEffect is called in every render ->if dependency array is empty =[] => useEffect is called on intial render(just once)
+->if no dependency array=> UseEffect is called in every render ->if dependency array is empty =[] => useEffect is called on intial render(just once) ->if there is some dependency, it will cal when dependency updated

 # CORS policy